 Let me explain a little bit.
 I love teaching all levels of diving, because I love expanding people’s knowledge in every way I can.

 It’s an amazing thing when someone becomes a professional diver and tries to provide people with a beautiful holiday memory.
-Still there are a many companies that take advantage of these new professionals.
+Still, there are many companies that take advantage of these new professionals.

 I know this is a job where you are enjoying the lifestyle you live more than the savings your hopefully making, but you still have to be able to live.
 I worked for such a company, actually ending up owing them money for the work shirts I had to buy above what I was being paid.